-Social media is the new wave in forward-thinking customer service.
-Social media for customer service has gained significant importance with the advent of digital channels of consumer communication.
+Social media is the new wave in forward thinking customer service.
+Social media for customer service has gained significant importance with the advent of digital channels of customer communication.

-With social media, customers can interact with their favorite brands and get prompt responses to their queries or complaints.
-Actually, 67% of consumers have engaged a brand’s social media for customer service needs.
+Customers can interact with their favorite brands and get prompt responses to their queries or complaints with the help of social media platforms.
+67% of consumers have engaged a brand’s social media for customer service needs.

-Hence, following the social media customer care best practices is crucial for delighting customers that eventually pays back by increasing retention and their lifetime value (LTV) significantly.
+Hence, following the social media customer support best practices is crucial for delighting customers that eventually pays back by increasing retention and their lifetime value (LTV) significantly.

 What is social media customer service?

-Sprout Social Index says 90% of consumers have used social media in some way to communicate with a brand.
-Over 34.5% of customers said they preferred social media across reactive support channels like phone and email.
+90% of consumers have used social media in some way to communicate with a brand.
+Over 34.5% of customers said they preferred social media over the reactive support channels like phone and email.

 Here are the key ways on how social media helps to enhance customer service efforts.

 - Proactive customer support: With the help of social media for customer care, you can provide immediate assistance to the queries or complaints and deliver a great customer service experience.

 - Improve brand credibility: Social media plays an important role in shaping your brand reputation.
 It is an important source by which customers encounter brands and their messages.

 - Positive word of mouth: 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.
 Happy customers are the best brand advocates as they share their positive experiences with your brand.